Hardware Guides

 The Transportant system requires a wireless network in the bus parking lot.
 This guide collects Transportant's experience assisting customers with building and troubleshooting those networks.
 Environmental Concerns In rare cases, other activity in ...

-Bus Power & Battery Guide
+Bus Power and Battery Guide

-Overview This document describes power usage of the Transportant system during its various operational modes along with op tions for monitoring and management.
+Overview This document describes power usage of the Transportant system during its various operational modes along with options for monitoring and management.
 Power Draw of Transportant System The Transportant system connects to a vehicle's constant ...

 Bus Installation Guide